 - an expiration date for the proposal itself

-These areas can sometimes be covered in one sentence.
+These areas can sometimes be covered in one sentence on the proposal.
 They might be extensive enough that your project proposal should include them in a bulleted list.
 Or, you can write them in prose, like a story.
 The importance is that you are setting the tone for why you are doing the project.
-If your contact at the company shows the project proposal to someone else, that other person should be able to grasp what should be expected – in general – from this area.
+If your contact at the company shows the project proposal to someone else, that other person should grasp what should be expected – in general – from this area.

 Scope and Options

-Personally, I like to include three options for my potential client to consider.
-One option covers the minimum viable product – what is the bare minimum that could be done to get the client where they want to be.
-The second option does what the client said he wanted.
-The third option allows the client to dream a little and for you to show what you can provide above and beyond what the client has requested.
-Additionally, by having three options into your project proposal, you can put pricing in context, as well as scope.
+Personally, I like to propose three project options for the potential client to consider.
+One option covers the minimum viable product – the bare minimum that could be done to reach its goals.
+The second option covers all the client’s requests.
+The third option allows the client to dream a little and show what you can provide above and beyond what the client has requested.
+Additionally, by having three options in your project proposal, you can put pricing in context, as well as scope.

 If the project is straightforward, say, like a bank of hours – you can just put it out there.
-But, you can even provide three options for something like that.
+But, you can even provide three options for a bank of hours.
 For example, a 40-hour bank of hours might be 25% less per hour than a 10-hour bank.
 A 5-hour bank might be 25% more per hour.

-Including pricing is the bare minimum of a project proposal – and it one of the only things in the proposal that mentions what you, the service provider, are going to get for the undertaking.
-If you are including multiple options, make sure the price for each individual options is clear.
+Including pricing is the bare minimum of a project proposal – and it one of the only things in the proposal that mentions what you, the service provider, will get for the undertaking.
+If you are including multiple options, make sure the price for each option is clear.

-Make sure that you are willing to execute on the project at the lowest price you provide.
+Make sure that you are willing to execute the project at the lowest price you provide.
 And, make sure you can make a profit at that price.
-Otherwise, you are setting yourself up for frustration before you begin.
+Otherwise, you’re setting yourself and the client up for frustration before you begin.

-Telling the client when he can expect his project to be complete is a very important part of a project proposal.
-And, by putting dates in your proposal, it requires you to do the work of when you could fit the client into your schedule.
-Remember that the estimated hours does not equal the duration of the project – and that is something you can start educating your client on at the proposal stage.
+Setting expectations on when it will be completed is a vital part of a project proposal.
+By including completion dates in the proposal, you need to do the work of figuring out timelines to fit the client into your schedule.
+Remember that the estimated hours do not equal the duration of the project – and that’s something you can start educating your client on at the proposal stage.

-A third choice is to provide a duration (e.g., it can be completed in 6-8 weeks).
-If you choose this method, you have to set expectations of when you can start.
+- A third choice is to provide a duration (e.g., it can be completed in 6-8 weeks).
+If you choose this method, you have to set expectations about the start date.
 For example, you could say that you will create the timeline once the project proposal is signed or after payment is received.

 Whichever method you use, the important part is to set the expectation in the client’s mind of when this will be complete and to set some urgency to complete the project.
-The client receives no value from an unfinished project and the longer projects drag out, the more costly they are for the provider as well.
+The client receives no value from an unfinished project, and the longer projects drag out, the more costly the project is for the provider.

 Terms and Legalease

 If you need to define certain terminology, this area is a good place to do that.
-If you have subcontractors or employees that will be working for you that you do not want your clients to “take” from you, you should add some legal verbiage about how they can’t hire your team members for a certain period of time after your work together is complete.
+If you have subcontractors or employees working for you that you do not want your clients to “steal away” from you, you should add some legal verbiage about how they can’t hire your team members for a certain period of time after your work together is complete.
 Confidentiality can also be covered in this area if you can keep it brief.
 (The verbiage for the last two should probably come from a lawyer.)

-Make sure to include all that information, along with a place for an authorized representative to sign.
+Make sure to include all the above information, along with a place for an authorized representative to sign.
 It should include their job title and business name, along with the date.

-I’m also a big fan of making it easy for your client to sign the proposal.
-Please don’t make them print something and sign it and then scan it back in to send to you.
-Use AdobeSign, HelloSign or something similar, to provide a digital signature.
-The last thing you want when you’ve gotten someone convinced to work with you is a delay while they go through the physical steps – give them a button to push!
+Make it easy for your client to sign the proposal.
+Please don’t make them print the proposal, sign it, scan it, and send it back to you.
+Use AdobeSign, HelloSign, or something similar to provide a digital signature.
+Now that you’ve won the business, the last thing you want is a delay while they go through the physical steps – give them a button to push!

 Make the Project Proposal Expire

 Without an expiration date on the project proposal, you risk having your proposal float in the ethos for a while.
-Setting an expiration date creates a sense of urgency with the client.
-It also allows you to set better timing in your proposal, based on the expiration date.
-Another benefit is a natural place to contact the client in your sales process where you can remind the client of the expiration date as it nears to see if he has any questions.
-It also sets a limit for how long you will hold the pricing.
-Lastly, it provides a period of time that keeps the initial discussions fresh.
-If you get too far away from those initial discussions, things change – on both the client’s as well as your end.
+Setting an expiration date for the proposal itself creates a sense of urgency with the client.
+It also allows you to set better project timing in your proposal based on the expiration date.

-If you follow this basic structure for your project proposal, you are able to start your project with a basic understanding and expectation that can drive the whole thing through to completion.
+If you follow this basic structure for your project proposal, you can start your project with a basic understanding and expectation to drive the whole thing through to completion.